CyberSource/cybersource-plugins-oraclecxcommerce/documentation/package-contents.md

 The overall UI integration flow is as follows:

-1. Payment Widget is initialized with available Storefront view models in the `onLoad` method in `payment-widget/widget/isv-occ-payment/js/isv-occ-payment.ts`
+1. Payment Widget will be loaded with available Storefront checkout-payment page.
-2. Before Widget appears a list of supported payment methods is fetched from the SSE (`/ccstorex/custom/isv-payment/v1/paymentMethods`)
+2. Before Widget appears a list of supported payment methods is fetched from the SSE (`/ccstorex/custom/isv-payment/v2/paymentMethods`)
 3. Payment selector UI component renders the list of supported payment methods
 4. User can chooses one of the methods and proceed with order placement by providing payment details
 5. Order is submitted to OCC and Generic Webhook is called